 - Supporting the Programme bodies for the implementation of the Programme; supporting the Monitoring Committee activities; functioning of the JS, etc. (meetings organisation, travel expenditures, publicity and communication costs, remuneration costs, etc.) - Elaboration of studies, reports and surveys on strategic matters concerning the programme implementation.
-These documents will contribute to the proper estimation of the Programme progress and sustainability. - Performing quality assessments of applications for projects. - Organisation of seminars, trainings and information events on national and cross border level (details will be set out in the communication strategy) to support projects'
+These documents will contribute to the proper

-15 Required where the Union support to technical assistance in the cooperation programme exceeds EUR 15 million.
+16 Required where the Union support to technical assistance in the cooperation programme exceeds EUR 15 million.